 You naturally want to care for your family for the whole of their lives, even if you are no longer alive.
 And you can — all it takes is a little advance planning.

-It is easy to prevent these problems by taking three simple steps:
+It is easy to prevent these problems by taking two simple steps:

 What is a will?